 The Glidecam is a wonderful device that uses counterweights to allow you to achieve truly professional looking movement shots in your films.
-Although Glidecam is technically a trademarked brand name, its popularity has genericized the name to refer to many devices that cameras mount to achieve smooth handheld motion.
 Today we’re taking a look at several of these devices to help you find the best Glidecam for DSLR video production to suit your needs as a filmmaker.

 We’re going to get right into our picks for the best Glidecam.
 Stick around afterwards to see us talk about what exactly Glidecams do and how they work.